 The last stop on our tour was the most well-known border crossing during the Cold War, known as Checkpoint Charlie.
 During the Cuban Missile Crisis, this was where the famous standoff between US and Soviet tanks took place.
 Our tour was running behind on time, so we only had 10 minutes to sightsee in this very congested area.
 It was so crowded that our bus had to park 3 blocks away.
 The sight of my friend and I bolting off the bus and running to the checkpoint for pictures and a stamp in our passports (yes, we are Americans) was hilarious.

 When we arrived, the person stamping passports was not around, and the photo op was packed.
 Never fear, someone in our group took it upon themselves to stamp our passports so we were able to check that off our list.
 I dug out $5 from my purse and a worker grabbed us quickly through the crowd and took us up to the “stage” for our photographs.
-Apparently the sight of good ole hard cash was all one needed to get their picture made promptly.
-They welcome you to choose a hat for your pictures and quickly force you into 4 posed pictures of their choice.
-These were the cheesiest possibly but great fun.
-It was a hoot!
+Apparently the sight of good ole hard cash was all we needed to get our picture made promptly.
+The photographer welcomed us to choose a hat for our pictures and quickly forced us into 4 posed pictures of their choice.
+These were the cheesiest ever, but a realhoot!
 Literally, the most fun we had all day.
 I am featuring all 4 pictures so you can see our 5 minutes of fun and I encourage all of you to do the same.

 Berlin, Germany= Checked Off My Bucket List

-All in all, I am glad to say I have seen Berlin, Germany, and its beautiful landmarks and significant history.
-Our Alla tour was $199, which was $100 cheaper than the same tour offered by the cruise line.
-The bus was comfortable and the guide in Berlin, fun and knowledgeable.
-The train would have been a quicker way to travel there, only half the time, but we did not know it at the time.
-I would also make time in the future to stop and take many pictures of the East Side Gallery Wall segments as the bus could not stop here due to heavy traffic.
+All in all, I am glad to have seen Berlin, Germany, with its beautiful landmarks and significant history.
+Our Alla tour was $199, which was $100 cheaper than the same tour offered by NCL.
+Their bus was comfortable and our Berlin guide was fun and knowledgeable.
+The train would have been a quicker way to travel to Berlin from Rostock, only half the time, but we did not know it at the time.
+I wish we could have spent more time at the East Side Gallery Wall segments, but the traffic was heavy and delayed us.

-Trivia: For you history buffs, following Hitlers suicide and the Battle of Berlin, Germany surrendered on May 8, 1945.
+Trivia: Following Hitlers suicide and the Battle of Berlin, Germany surrendered on May 8, 1945.
 Later called the Holocaust, the Nazi regime was to blame for millions of deaths.